Isabella Carr1

 Samuel Ashton was born in 1674.1 He was the son of Joseph Ashton.1 He married Jane Kinder, daughter of John Kinder.1 He died in 1754.1

-Samuel Ashton lived at Gerrards, Hyde, Cheshire, England.1
+He lived at Gerrards, Hyde, Cheshire, EnglandG.1

 Child of Samuel Ashton and Jane Kinder